Vyral/jeff-riber/_posts/2019-03-28-dont-be-fooled-instant-offer-companies-arent-as-good-of-a-deal-as-they-try-to-seem.md

 The truth is that these iBuyers are really just looking to make a quick buck.
 Their plan is to offer you a “convenient” arrangement at a cost.
 Sure, by selling to an iBuyer you get to avoid the listing process, but **is that worth the inordinately low price you’ll earn for your home as a result?**

-Unless you’re interested in throwing away money, then no: You’re almost always better off pursuing a traditional selling experience.
+Unless you’re interested in throwing away money, then no. You’re almost always better off pursuing a traditional selling experience.
 If you’d like to learn more about how easy and convenient the listing process can be when you work with our team, don’t hesitate to reach out.&nbsp;

 As always, if you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.